 In addition to single-axis tensile loading, shear loads also occur in fasteners in service and can quickly cause a joint to part.
 Shear tests on joined parts or specimens are therefore essential, particularly where riveted joints are involved.
 Accurate load application is essential to prevent other forces arising in addition to the shear force and distorting results.
 ZwickRoell works with you to develop a specification for the correct gripping of the specimen or component and then produces the required arrangement.
 These test devices can be simple or very complex, but always do exactly what is required of them.

-In addition to static loads, fasteners in general are subjected to frequent cyclic loading, including vibrations.
-Fatigue tests are most quickly and efficiently performed in a Vibrophore, which, when using special grips can apply cyclic loads with a maximum force of up to 1000 kN in a frequency range up to approx. 285 Hz.
+In addition to static loads, fasteners in general are subjected to frequent cyclic loading,including vibrations.
 The magnetic drive, which generates controlled resonance in the system, including the specimen, requires minimal power during this test, resulting in highly cost-effective testing.